DDUSD · USD-Pegged Stablecoin · Built on DDCP · Deployed on Solana

 What makes it different

-Two properties no other stablecoin on Solana delivers
+Properties no other stablecoin on Solana delivers

 01

-No issuer freeze key
+No freeze key — an architectural fact

 02